Uttamrao Patil: Member of Second Lok Sabha (1957-1962)

 In 1957, first time after Jan Sangh's formation, Parliament elections were held.
 Nanasaheb contested from Dhule Loksabha and won handsomely.
 Nanasaheb became the first member of Parliament from Jan Sangh from Maharashtra.
 Only four MPs from Jan Sangh were elected from the whole of India - Atal Bihari Vajpayee, Premji Asar and Shivdin Droher were the other three.
 Atalji shared a room in MP hostel with Nanasaheb during his five-year term.

 Some of the key issues Nanasaheb focused on during his tenure were long term national economic agenda, food shortages in country, and sincere and prompt action against China on the border issue.
 When PM Jawaharlal Nehru proposed co-op farming in India based on a Russian model, Nanasaheb opposed this in Parliament.
 He formed a strong farmer lobby of MPs including Chaudhari Charansing, A G Ranga, and Purushottam Patel, and opposition became nationwide.
 He propagated that "Land is farmer's mother and such soviet ideas are alien to this motherland".
 PM Nehru had to withdraw the proposal and Nanasaheb became the farmers' leader.

 In 1957, he started a Marathi weekly publication, Sudarshan.
 It was a platform for the oppressed and an efficient tool against government apathy.
 He had to undergo many court cases for his articles but nothing could stop him from his mission.
 This weekly continued almost for 40 years.

 For a brief period of 1960 to 1962, He was National Vice President of Jan Sangh.

+In 1962, Nanasaheb contested 1962 Indian general election, but he lost the election from the Dhule Lok Sabha constituency against Congress candidate Chudaman Ananda Rawandale Patil by the margin of 94,855 votes.